glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 * a **manager** for a group of teams (called a department)
 * a **CEO** or a **CTO** for a group of departments ...

-You need to learn to delegate tasks, understand the personal context of another people, and to drive the time management for a group of people at **different scales**.
+It requires delegating tasks, understanding the personal context of other people, and driving the time management for a group of people at **different scales**.
 These organizations can have different structures and different stakes.
-For it, you need to re-define the **time management** to resolve your new needs for **yourself** and for **another people**.
+For it, you must re-define the **time management** to resolve your new needs for **yourself** and for **another people**.

 # References